shichao-an/notes/docs/lkd/ch7.md

 * Each IRQ line is assigned a numeric value.
 For example, on the classic PC, IRQ zero is the timer interrupt and IRQ one is the keyboard interrupt.
 * Some interrupts are dynamically assigned, such as interrupts associated with devices on the PCI bus.
 Other non-PC architectures have similar dynamic assignments for interrupt values.
-* The kernel knows that a specific interrupt is associated with a specific device, and the kernel knows this.
-The hardware then issues interrupts to get the kernel’s attention.
+* The kernel knows that a specific interrupt is associated with a specific device.
+The hardware then issues interrupts to get the kernel's attention.

 #### Exceptions and Interrupts *